Losing Weight and Keeping It Off: the Real Truth

 Fad diets can result in a scary assortment of health problems, ranging from loss of muscle mass to more serious complications affecting the vital organs.

-Pills, Drinks, Shakes, Oh My!
+Pills, and Drinks, and Shakes, Oh My!

 Sure, the ads promise all sorts of miracle results, but the sad truth is, there is no magic bullet.
 It takes dedication, determination, and just plain persistence to drop pounds.
 (Oh.
 Did I just repeat myself with several synonyms?
 Yes--to make a point!)